krishaamer/green-filter-research/research/literature/investing.md

 Fuentes, C., Enarsson, P., & Kristoffersson, L. (2019).
 Unpacking package free shopping: Alternative retailing and the reinvention of the practice of shopping. *Journal of Retailing and Consumer Services*, *50*, 258–265. <https://doi.org/10.1016/j.jretconser.2019.05.016>

+Giudice, F. (2020). *WeChat: The impact of the super app on Chinese society.*

 Grauer, P. (2017).
 Taiwan leading the way in ESG disclosure. *Bloomberg L.P.*

 Ho, S. (2019).
 Asian Investors Are Increasingly Looking To Do Good But ’Impact Washing’ Remains A Concern.
 In *Green Queen*.